rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 if you access the upper areas via an unintended route.

-Other (NG+): you can Ice Rage glitch the movable box to the higher ground if you want.
-Having it right at the climbing section leading to Fire of Ares allows you to go out of bounds easier.
-In fact, there is some floor to walk on beyond the ladder, allowing you to do a long jump to reach the next map even without climbing there.
-But this doesn't really change things since skipping the climbing section doesn't save time, and you'd need a lot bigger jumps to be able to reach any further from here anyway.
-But it's fun to mess around with for a while.

 Sequence break (NG+): skip Fire of Ares

 On NG+ you can skip the entire Fire of Ares section in a somewhat bizarre way.